OCP Group: Operations

-Mines and Key Sites
+Mines and key sites

 Khouribga

 OCP's first mine opened in Khouribga in 1921.
 The Khouribga area has the richest phosphate deposits in the world.
 In 2014, a slurry pipeline between Khouribga and Jorf Lasfar was launched, which transports phosphate from the mines to the processing facility safely and efficiently.
 The pipeline, one world's longest gravity powered pipelines saves more than 3 Mm3 of water per year, as well as a significant amount of energy.
 The site employs more people than any other OCP mine, which is more than 6,100 people.
-In 2016, the mine produced 18.9MT of Phosphate Rock, or 70% of the total group output.
+In 2016, the mine produced 18.9 MT of Phosphate Rock, or 70% of the total group output.

 In 1994, the OCP Group started a new mining project in Sidi Chennane in the Khouribga area.
 The construction of the purified phosphoric acid plant was launched in Jorf Lasfar in 1996 and started production in 1998.

 In 2014, the OCP Group inaugurated the slurry pipeline linking Khouribga to Jorf Lasfar, a technological advancement in the transportation of phosphates.

 In February 2016, a fertilizer production plant dedicated entirely to Africa was inaugurated at Jorf Lasfar, the African Fertilizer Complex.
 Connected to the slurry pipeline, JFC 4 will be fully integrated and have its own thermoelectric plant.
 These plants not only make Jorf Lasfar completely energy self-sufficient, they also create an energy surplus that fuels the complex's sea water desalination station.

 Gantour (Benguerir and Youssoufia)

 Gantour is made up of two mining facilities, Benguerir and Youssoufia and holds the second largest amount of Morocco's phosphate reserves, 37% of the total.

 The mine in Benguerir opened in 1980.
 It is situated 70 km north of Marrakesh.

-In 2016 the mines' produced 6.3MT of Phosphate Rock, representing 23% of the group's total output.
-Since 2017 the mine has been one of Mohammed VI Polytechnic University's testing sites that is open to the scientific community and allows researchers from partner universities to test full-scale solutions in key areas.
+In 2016, the mines' produced 6.3MT of Phosphate Rock, representing 23% of the group's total output.
+Since 2017, the mine has been one of Mohammed VI Polytechnic University's testing sites that is open to the scientific community and allows researchers from partner universities to test full-scale solutions in key areas.
 Called the "Advanced Mining Technology Platform," this pilot mine has many purposes.

 Rock from Benguerir is transported by rail to Safi by ONCF, the national railway company of Morocco.

 The Group's activities are organised into an integrated model covering all operations of the value chain from the extraction of phosphates to the production and marketing of various products including fertilizers and phosphoric acid.

 The mine in Youssoufia is the second most important mine to the Moroccan economy after the Khouribga mine.
 It is also the third biggest producer worldwide of phosphate.

 Since 1998, OCP has also operated the Bouchane mine, which is situated 40 km from Youssoufia.
 The phosphate from this mine is also processed at Youssoufia.